 This is part of a series, so warning: Spoiler alerts.

-The third part of Anna Caltabiano’s Miss Hatfield trilogy came out as the author entered her final teenage year, with volume one, The Seventh Miss Hatfield being self-published when she was just fourteen.
+The third part of Anna Caltabiano’s Miss Hatfield trilogy came out as the author entered her final teenage year, with volume one, The Seventh Miss Hatfield being published by Gollancz when she was just seventeen.

 This is time travel, Jane Austen style, rather than Doctor Who high adventure.
 Everyone Miss Rebecca Hatfield and her half-immortal reincarnated lover, Henley meets in the 21st century is terribly nice, even the guy who makes her a false passport.
 The Goth friends who emerge from nowhere and guide the strangers round London seem so insufferably kind that readers will be forgiven for thinking they are up to no good whenever they appear.
 Surely they must be connected to the killer who appears to be stalking Rebecca.
 Er, no, not at all.
 We will not really know who that is until late in the book, though some clues appear in the earlier volumes.

 For much of the book, we get a rather quaint look at modern life as the characters learn how to shop.
 There is a whole chapter dedicated to a visit to a well-known fast-food franchise that may be the best unintentional product-placement advertising the company ever received.
 Even when the heroes travel to the US on false papers there is no real sense that they might get caught by security, as they show wide-eyed awe and fascination for how an airport works.

 There is surprisingly little dramatic tension throughout the book until the genuinely exciting closing three chapters which get startlingly violent and even shocking but never fully out of control: though why the hotel staff, guests and police do not notice the commotion is beyond me.